Gas Line Installation: Cost, Safety Requirements & What to Know

 Several variables push a project's price up or down:

 • Distance from the meter or main line.
 Longer pipe runs mean more materials and labor.
-A line extension near existing piping averages $11 to $22 per linear foot, while new or complex runs average $17 to $33 per linear foot.
+A simple indoor extension averages $15 to $20 per linear foot, while more complex runs land in the $25 to $35 range.

 • Materials.
 Black iron pipe is common for main lines.
 Corrugated Stainless Steel Tubing (CSST) is flexible and often used for branch lines, but requires additional bonding work per code.
-Polyethylene (PE) is required for underground outdoor runs.
+Polyethylene (PE) meeting ASTM D2513 is required for underground outdoor runs.

 • Labor rates.
-Plumbers and gas fitters charge $45 to $200 per hour depending on your region and the complexity of the work.
+Plumbers and gas fitters charge $75 to $150 per hour in 2026 depending on your region and the complexity of the work.

 • Existing connections.
-Tapping into an existing gas main is significantly cheaper than running a new line from the street.
+Tapping into an existing gas main is significantly cheaper than running a new service line from the street, which can cost $2,000 to $10,000+.

 Pincher's Pro Tip